Meet the startups in the latest Alchemist class

 Hardin Scientific – Hardin is building IoT-enabled, Smart Lab Equipment.
 The hardware becomes a gateway to become the hub for monitoring, controlling, and sharing scientific data across teams.
 They’ve closed over $1.5m in revenue, and raised $15m in equity and debt financing.
 One of their smart devices is being used to 3D print bio-tissues and human organs in space.

 SMART Brain Aging – This startup claims to reduce the onset of dementia by 2.25 years with software.
 They are the only company approved by Medicare to get reimbursed on a preventative basis for the treatment of dementia.
 In conjunction with Harvard University, they have developed 20,000 exercises that are clinically proven to reduce the onset of dementia and, they claim, help build neurotransmitters.
-The company works with 300 patients per week ($2.2m annual revenue) and is building to a goal of helping 22,000 people in 24 months.
+The company works with 300 patients per week ($2.2 million annual revenue) and is building to a goal of helping 22,000 people in 24 months.

 Phoneic – Phoneic believes the data trapped in voice calls from cellphones is a gold mine waiting to be unleashed.
 Their app records and transcribes cell phones conversations, and the company has built an integration layer to enterprise AI and CRM systems that traditionally didn’t have access to voice data.
 The team is led by the co-founder of 3jam, one of the first group SMS and virtual number companies, which was acquired by Skype in 2011.
 He is keenly aware of the power of virality — and like Skype, the use of Phoneic spreads its adoption.
 The company has already raised $800,000 in seed funding.

 Arkose Labs – Whether or not you think Russia interfered with the 2016 election, it’s no secret that bots are having significant impact on society.
 Arkose Labs wants to fight fraud, without adding friction to legit users.
 Most fraud prevention platforms today focus on gathering info from the user and providing a probability score that the traffic is good or bad.
 This leaves companies with a difficult decision where they may be blocking revenue generating users.
 Arkose has a different approach, and uses a bilateral approach that doesn’t force this tradeoff.
 They claim to be the only solution to offer a 100% SLA on fraud prevention.
 Big companies like Singapore Airlines and Electronic Arts are customers.
-USVP led a $6m investment into the company.
+USVP led a $6 million investment into the company.